 control and risk management

-those systems.
-Such systems are designed to manage, rather
+systems are designed to manage, rather than eliminate,

 Board also takes account of significant social, environmental

 and ethical matters that relate to BTs businesses.

 social and ethical risks and opportunities and details

 of underlying governance processes are dealt with in

 the significant risks faced by the group.
 These processes

 have been in place for the whole of the 2003 financial

 year and have continued up to the date on which this

 document was approved.
 The processes are in accordance